1992 Sierra Leonean coup d'état

 The 1992 Sierra Leonean coup d'état was a coup d'état against the government of Sierra Leone by a group of young military officers led by 25-year-old Captain Valentine Strasser on 29 April 1992.
 Strasser took control of the government, deposing President Joseph Saidu Momoh.

 Background

 Sierra Leone had been governed since 1968 by the All People's Congress, which, after a constitutional referendum in 1978 suspected of being rigged, had become the sole legal party.
 Corruption and mismanagement had run rampant, both under Momoh and his predecessor, Siaka Stevens.

-In March 1991, the country was plunged into the Sierra Leone Civil War, pitting the government against the invading Revolutionary United Front, under the command of Foday Sankoh.
+In March 1991, the country was plunged into a civil war, pitting the government against the invading Revolutionary United Front, under the command of Foday Sankoh.
 Front-line government soldiers were poorly supplied and fed, and some complained they had not been paid for three months.
 Captain Strasser witnessed the deplorable conditions firsthand, being assigned to a unit fighting the rebels.
 When he received a shrapnel wound, he became disgruntled when he found he could not be evacuated.